A History of Asteroid Classification

 Boundaries between classes

-Boundaries between classes of asteroids in the early asteroid classification schemes (i.e. the 1970s, the left hand side of the alluvial diagram above) were defined by a computer program which sorted spectrophotometric data into similar spectral groups, taking albedo and photometric colours into account, with spectra within a group physically examined by overlaying and comparing shapes.
-Spectra with large error bars or lying close to what were arbitrary boundaries at the time were assigned to one or other group, even though asteroid spectra may be continuous across a boundary.
+Boundaries between classes in early asteroid classification schemes (i.e. the 1970s, the left-hand side of the alluvial diagram above) were defined by computer programs that sorted spectrophotometric data into similar spectral groups.
+These programs took albedo and photometric colours into account, with spectra within a group physically examined by overlaying and comparing shapes—was it red or blue, was it steep or flat, and was it very, very very, or very very very steep (yes, that’s a real thing—you’ll understand when you get to the RMF scheme).
+Spectra with large error bars or those lying close to what were arbitrary boundaries at the time were assigned to one group or another, even though asteroid spectra were continuous across the boundary.

-In current asteroid classification schemes, groupings are decided by multivariate analysis of the data using principal component analysis (PCA) and assigning boundaries between the resultant clusters.
-Some boundaries between classes represent natural groupings of asteroid dynamical families, for example the Hungaria family, most of which are E-type asteroids like its namesake 434 Hungaria.
-The K class was defined for the Eos dynamical family of asteroids (and others resembling them) which show less reddening at NIR wavelengths than the S class but had originally been grouped with the S class by expanding the S class boundaries.
+In current (as of 2019) asteroid classification schemes, groupings are decided by multivariate analysis of the data using principal component analysis (PCA) and assigning boundaries between the resulting clusters.
+Some boundaries between classes represent natural groupings of asteroid dynamical families.
+For example, the Hungaria family consists mostly of E-type asteroids, like its namesake 434 Hungaria.
+Similarly, the K class was defined for 221 Eos and the Eos dynamical family (and others resembling them), objects which show less reddening at NIR wavelengths than the S class but had originally been grouped with the S class by expanding the S class boundaries.

-Dynamical groups are a way to study the interiors of fragmented asteroids, because some parts of the surfaces of family members were originally part of the interior of a larger asteroid or planetesimal.
+Dynamical groups are a way to study the interiors of fragmented asteroids, as some family members were originally part of the interior of a larger parent body or planetesimal.
 If members of an asteroid family classify into different taxonomic groups, it could mean that the fragmented parent body was differentiated, exposing mantle or even metallic core material.
-For example, the planet-wide Rheasilvia basin-forming impact on 4 Vesta: although the impact didn’t break the body apart, it did excavate deep enough to expose a mantle layer (spectrally similar to diogenite meteorites).
-Or different taxonomic groups within an asteroid family could just mean that an asteroid with a different composition was dynamically incorporated into the family.
+For example, the planet-wide Rheasilvia basin-forming impact on 4 Vesta: although the impact didn’t break the body apart, it did excavate deep enough to expose what is thought to be a mantle layer (spectrally similar to diogenite meteorites).
+Alternatively, different taxonomic groups within an asteroid family could simply mean an asteroid with a different composition was dynamically incorporated into the group later.

-Although a finite number of parent bodies produced the millions of asteroids that are thought to exist in the asteroid belt, it is not known whether there are groups of distinct mineralogical assemblages or a continuum of compositions.
+Although a finite number of parent bodies produced the millions of asteroids thought to exist in the asteroid belt, it is unclear whether there are groups of discrete mineralogical assemblages or a continuum of compositions.

-All classifications schemes shown in the above alluvial diagram are now described in detail below.
+All asteroid classification schemes shown in the alluvial diagram above are described below:

-Note that early attempts (pre-1973) to use photometric UBV colour indices and albedo as discriminators to classify asteroids are not discussed in this article (but a section on that might be added at a later date—that is, if I am not broken by the time I finish writing this essay).
+Note that early attempts (pre-1973) to use photometric UBV colour indices and albedo as discriminators to classify asteroids are not discussed in this 2019 review (although a section on that will be added in the 2026 update (provided I am not broken by the time I finish this).

-Also note that the first generation of asteroid classification schemes (1973-1975) which introduced RMF classes are not included in the above alluvial diagram because the RMF and CSU classes are defined in different ways.
-Combining them into one diagram would be like trying to fit a square peg into a round hole—I would need some kind of androgynous docking adapter to make that work—so instead, the evolution from RMF to CSU classes are shown in the standalone diagram below.
-You just need to picture it tagged onto the left side of the larger diagram above.
+As mentioned previously, the first generation of asteroid classification schemes (1973–1975), which introduced the RMF classes, are not included in the main alluvial diagram.
+This is because the RMF and CSU classes are defined using different methodologies, and combining them into one diagram would be like trying to fit a square peg into a round hole.
+I would need some kind of androgynous docking adapter to make that work—although perhaps a highly convoluted diagram would highlight the perplexity that triggered this review.
+For now, the evolution from RMF to CSU classes is shown in the standalone diagram below.
+Simply picture this diagram tagged onto the left-hand side of the main diagram above.

-1973: The Chapman-McCord-Johnson classification defined 17 spectral groups for 32 asteroids observed using 24 color filters over UV-V-NIR wavelengths (0.3–1.1μm).
-The classification system primarily uses the overall spectral reflectance slope with sub-groups based on position (if any) of absorptions around 0.65μm and 0.95μm and the location of any UV drop-off.
-It distinguishes three classes (R, M, F): R = red slope (overall positive); M = medium red slope, and F = neutral (flat to bluish) with a UV drop-off.
-The three classes are each subdivided into four groups (R1-R4, M1-M4, F1-F4) depending on the absorption bands present.
-Three further R sub-types describe how red the slope is (A = very, B = moderate, C = slight) to give R sub-types R2A, R2B, R3A, R3B, R3C.
-The parameters in this classification system formed the basis for many later taxonomies, but not the names.
-For example, in this scheme, asteroid 4 Vesta is defined as M3, which does not relate to the class of M-type asteroids in current asteroid classification schemes.
-See Chapman et al (1973).
+1973: The Chapman–McCord–Johnson classification represents the first attempt at an asteroid taxonomy.
+It identifies 15 spectral groups based on measuring 32 asteroids using 24-colour filters over UV–V–NIR wavelengths (0.3–1.1 µm).
+This system is defined primarily by the spectral reflectance slope, with sub-groups based on the position of absorption bands around 0.65 µm and 0.95 µm, as well as the location of the UV drop-off.
+It defined three “arbitrary” classes (R, M, F), where R = red slope/overall positive, M = medium red slope, and F = neutral/flat to bluish with a UV drop-off.
+Each class was subdivided into four groups: R1–R4, M1–M4, and F1–F4.
+Three further R sub-types were defined based on the steepness of the red slope (A = very, B = moderate, C = slight) resulting in sub-types R2A, R2B, R3A, R3B, R3C.
+While the parameters in this classification system formed the basis for many later taxonomies, the names did not.
+For example, in this scheme, asteroid 4 Vesta is defined as M3, which has no relation to the M-type (metallic) asteroids in modern asteroid classification schemes.
+(See Chapman et al., 1973).

 At this point in time (1975), the parameters used for distinguishing the different classes are:

-3. IR: intensity of IR to red part of spectrum, (R1.05 – R0.73).
-For example, olivine has a major absorption at 1.05μm, so a significant abundance gives a negative value.
+3. IR: intensity of IR to red part of the spectrum, (R1.05 − R0.73).
+Sensitive to olivine which has a major absorption at 1.05 µm—olivine-rich surfaces yield negative values.

 5. UV Slope.